panacloud/bootcamp-2020/README.md

 [Figma Resources](https://www.figmaresources.com/)

-## Bootcamp 2020 Project 17: Figma for Developers

-## Project 17A: Building a Recipe App using Figma
+### Figma Project A: Building a Recipe App using Figma

 [Build a recipe app with Figma](https://blog.prototypr.io/build-a-recipe-app-with-figma-936ca41a962d)

-Project 16A-I: Build a Wireframe for Recipe App using the above design
+Build a Wireframe for Recipe App using the above design

-Project 16A-II: Build a Mockup for the Recipe App using the above design
+Build a Mockup for the Recipe App using the above design

-### Project 17B: Builidng your own Design for a Talky Chat & Video Messenger App using Figma
+### Figma Project B: Builidng your own Design for a Talky Chat & Video Messenger App using Figma

 [Talky Chat & Video Messenger App](https://www.figmaresources.com/resources/chat-app)

-Project 17B-I: Build a Wireframe for Talky Chat & Video Messenger App creating your own design
+Build a Wireframe for Talky Chat & Video Messenger App creating your own design

-Project 17B-II: Build a Mockup for the Talky Chat & Video Messenger App creating your own design
+Build a Mockup for the Talky Chat & Video Messenger App creating your own design

-##  Design Patterns in TypeScript
+##  Appendix B: Design Patterns in TypeScript

 [Design Patterns in TypeScript](https://blog.bitsrc.io/design-patterns-in-typescript-e9f84de40449)

-## Class 95-100: Combining Design thinking, Lean Startup, and Agile to Build SaaS Startups
+## Appendix C: Combining Design thinking, Lean Startup, and Agile to Build SaaS Startups

 [Innovation Presentation Slides](https://docs.google.com/presentation/d/14pnzdfCSKYpqy4CuesBuNHa0-qRLbPmZqsj9brbGp14/edit?usp=sharing)